AndroidMarv/sencha-SlideNavigation/README.rst

 ================

-This is an attempt to make a Facebook-like navigation panel for Sencha Touch 2, however with a difference that the menu items are drowdown.
+This is an attempt to make a Facebook-like navigation panel for Sencha Touch 2, however with a difference that the menu items are dropdown.

-We have to NOUT yet uploaded a demo.
+We have to NOT yet uploaded a demo.
 When you try it on your system, navigation menu in the example, "flick" the toolbar (at the top) to the right; the opposite action can be used to close the menu.